Parisito1234/RaidSecretsDiscordCommands/cc_rscoin/readme.md

 # Command Group Settings
 - Whitelist roles: `Everyone`
 - Blacklist roles: `None`
-- Channels these commands can be used in: `Everywhere`
+- Channels these commands can be used in: `Casino`
 - Channels blacklisted: `None`